 Inquiring Mind‘s 25th anniversary edition explores Heavenly Messengers: Sickness, Old Age, Death and the Path of Practice.
 As Bhikkhu Bodhi says, “they become catalysts that can induce in us a profound internal transformation.”
 Cover art: Dianne Dubler & John Bigelow Taylor.
 “Though long dead and desiccated, this wonderful wing still soars.”

 This issue explores Western psychology, neuroscience and Buddhism—as well as grief, loss, and dana.
-It also includes a special section (available here) on War and Peace poems called “Poetry Saves.”
+It also includes a special collection of War and Peace poems called “Poetry Saves.”
 Cover art: Lorraine Bonner, “Internalized Perpetration,” 13″ x 13″ x 10″, clay, 2001.

 The Tough Stuff focused on Money, Sex and Power.
-The intro and an interview with Ajahn Amaro are available now.
-Your donation will help us add more Spring 2007 articles!
+Our courageous writers brought forth provocative interviews, insightful essays, and wise advice on understanding and working skillfully with desire—no matter how it might manifest.
 Cover art: Lorraine Capparell, “Monkey on Your Back,” 12″ x 12″.
 February 11, 2007.
 Watercolor.